 AERO LAKES APPROACH

 From the lower trailhead, there is a large cabin nearby just to the east.
 Walk around it on the left side (passing an old hot water heater) and cross a small stream on some boards or rocks.
 Emerge on the trail after a few feet of bushwhacking and walk northeast on the trail passing a large sign for Lady of the Lake.
-The first part of the trail heads up a short steep section and mellows to a nice undulating hike through sparse forests reaching the south end of Lado of the Lake at 8,750 feet after 1.5 miles.
+The first part of the trail heads up a short steep section and mellows to a nice undulating hike through sparse forests reaching the south end of Lady of the Lake at 8,750 feet after 1.5 miles.
 Follow the trail around the west side of this large lake (with great fishing and camping) and reach the junction with the trail coming down from the upper trailhead after another mile.
 A large cairn marks this junction.
 Continue straight and pass around a large meadow and cross a small creek which flows back down to Lady of the Lake.
 Don't follow this creek as it curves back to the south.
-Utilize rocks and logs to get across, then stay on the trail heading up another short section and staying left 0.5 mile from the creek crossing.
-A few logs block another trail heading straight.
+Utilize rocks and logs to get across, then stay on the trail heading up through some trees and reach an obvious (but unsigned) trail junction 0.5 mile from the creek crossing.
+A few logs block a trail heading straight, however this trail is the route for the Sky Top Creek Approach described below.
+I will call this trail junction the Tri-Creek junction since it's where Zimmer Creek, Star Creek, and Sky Top Creek converge to form the Broadwater River.
+For the Aero Lakes route, you want to take the left trail.
 Your first views of Mount Zimmer and Iceberg Peak are found here to the north.
-After a few more minutes of hiking, cross Star Creek where it dumps into Zimmer Creek and continue up the trail which follows the west side of Zimmer Creek for another mile.
+A few minutes beyond the Tri-Creek junction, cross Star Creek a few feet before it dumps into Zimmer Creek and continue up the trail which follows the west side of Zimmer Creek for another mile.
 When the trail once again reaches the creek side, cross it on a couple large logs at 9,150 feet and locate the trail heading northeast towards Aero Lakes.
 This junction is unsigned so don't miss it and continue up Zimmer Creek.
 The trail quickly begins to climb steeply for 900 feet up what is known as heartbreak hill, reaching Lower Aero Lake after another 1.1 miles at 10,000 feet.
 The final quarter mile to the lower lake is hard to follow, just follow large talus through an obvious gap and descend 50 feet to the lake shore.

 Here at the lower lake, the official trail ends (5.4 miles from the TH) but a boot path heads west around the lake, reaching its southwest corner after 0.3 miles which has a nice calm area making for great fishing.
 Continue along the northwest shore for another 0.9 miles and reach a small stream coming down from the northwest which drains a small lake above and to the north.
 Descend 50 feet to the creek, cross to its east side, and follow this drainage up to a very broad 10,160 foot saddle.
 Descend a short ways to the upper lake outlet stream and find a place to cross it.
 Wading may be required in early season.
 Reach the Upper lake at 10,170 feet and hike east around its south shore, then north around the east shore for 1.3 miles from the outlet.
 Stay close to the shore on the east side to avoid annoying talus traversing.
 Begin an ascending traverse and cross a small stream reaching a small tarn at 10,330 feet (200 feet above Upper Aero Lake).
 The camping at this tarn is fantastic and out of the bugs that flock the lake shore below.
 Views of Glacier, Villard, the Spires and the upper lake below are out of this world!
 This beautiful spot is 3.3 miles from where the official trail ends making the total distance 8.7 miles from the trailhead with only a 1,500 foot net elevation gain.